Orckestra/orc-shared/docs/moduleFile.md

 }
 ```

 Segment views are presented to the user as a list on the left side of the page, with the currently active view shown on the right - to this end it must have a label and component both.
-A view with segments under it may omit having its own component configured, and may not have subpages as this clashes with segment rendering.
+A view with segments under it may omit having its own component configured, and may not have pages or subpages directly under it as this clashes with segment rendering.
+Pages and subpages under the segments themselves are permitted.

 Page views must have their own component to show, and a label.
 They can have subpages, as well.
 A page view will open a tab showing its label, allowing easy navigation to it.

-Subpages are very limited, in that they do not have labels, and cannot have pages, segments of subpages beneath them.
+Subpages do not have labels, and cannot have pages, segments of subpages beneath them.
 They open as an overlay to their parent view, showing its component.
+They may also have a `toolStateSelector`, a selector function in their configuration, which returns a Toolbar tool configuration that will be shown together with the button to close the subpage itself (see [the Toolbar test file](../src/components/Toolbar.test.js) for what that configuration should look like).
+If a `toolFuncSelector` function is added, this will be called with the redux store's `dispatch` function, and the results passed to `toolStateSelector` as its second parameter.

 ## Labels, data paths and ID parameters